Ajjig/movirand/README.md

 # movirand

-A cross-platfrom mobile app that suggest random movies to watch
+A cross-platfrom mobile app that generates random movies to watch

 ## Getting Started